iqb-berlin/testcenter/docs/UPGRADE.md

 # Changelog & Upgrade Information

+## 11.2.0
+Adds the missing second endpoint for the customization-module.
+### Endpoints
+* contains the new endpoint `[PATCH] /system/config/custom-texts`, which updates the key-value-store for the frontend analogous to customTexts.

 ## 11.1.0
-This update provides the API for the customzation-module.
+This update provides the API for the customziation-module.

 ### Endpoints
 * contains the new endpoint `[PATCH] /system/config/app`, which updates the key-value-store for the frontend analogous to customTexts.